jeromeguillaume/kong-saml-auth-plugin/README.md

 Init repository for setting up custom plugin in Go

 The purpose of this plugn is to:
-- Add a header on the request (before be sent to the backend): x-saml-auth-req
+- Add a header on the request (before be sent to the Producer/backend): x-saml-auth-req
 - Add a header on the response (sent to the API Consumer): x-saml-auth-res

 See example below with the Endpoint http://httpbin.org/anything and the saml-auth plugin enabled